$749.00

 Still another name scrap quilts went by is the “postage stamp” quilt, so called because quilters would use their tiniest scraps, sometimes no bigger than a postage stamp.
 Perhaps the original motivation was not wasting the smallest piece (historians recall the scarcity of the Great Depression in this), but it also became a challenge at some point.
 Quilters would collect thousands of pieces to compete with each other in making stitched masterpieces.

-A quilt is not just a comfy bedspread: it is also a piece of artwork.
-The artists that develop our quilts choose high quality vivid materials and arrange them into a creative work of art.
-Select from our stock of over two hundred Amish handmade quilts for a quilt that perfectly complements your home design.
+A quilt is not just a comfortable bed covering: it is also a piece of art.
+The crafters who develop our quilts pick quality colorful materials and organize them in an attractive work of art.
+Choose from our selection of over 2 hundred Amish homemade quilts for a quilt that perfectly complements your home design.

-While the fabric pieces are sewn with each other by machine to make certain tighter sewing, all the quilting is done by hand.
-100% cotton materials make up the top and bottom of the quilt.
-The batting sandwiched between those two layers, nevertheless, is 100% polyester.
-This polyester batting warranties both heat and exceptional washing results.
+Although the fabric pieces are sewn with each other by machine to ensure tighter sewing, all the quilting is done by hand.
+100% cotton fabrics compose the top and bottom of the quilt.
+The batting sandwiched in between those two layers, nonetheless, is 100% polyester.
+This polyester batting guaranties both heat and also superb washing results.

-The majority of our quilts are sizable enough to eliminate the need for a dust ruffle and pillow shams.
-Just as bed heights vary, each quilt's overall size can be different.
-We list the quilt's dimensions together with the determined drop for you to compare to the proportions you are trying to find.
-Please do your research prior to making a purchase!Fortunately, our quilts are undoubtedly machine-washable!
-We suggest complying with these standards for best results:
+You will find our quilts to be rather generous in length and width.
+Most of our quilts are generous enough to remove the necessity for a dust ruffle and pillow shams.
+Just as mattress heights are different, each quilt's sizing varies as well.
+We specify the quilt's dimensions together with the calculated drop for you to compare to the measurements you need.
+Definitely do your measuring before your purchase!Fortunately, our quilts are indeed machine-washable!
+We suggest the following guidelines for the best care of your heirloom quilt: